-In addition to the requirements in Section C, the Patient Care and Transportation Standards describe Routine Practices and Additional Precautions for preventing the transmission of infection, especially infectious respiratory diseases.
+In addition to the requirements in Section C, the Patient Care and Transportation Standards, version 2.2 describe Routine Practices and Additional Precautions for preventing the transmission of infection, especially infectious respiratory diseases.
 Routine Practices are to be followed at all times.

-Appropriate and consistent use of these practices not only reduces the incidence of cross infection of patients, especially the most vulnerable, but also the incidences of infection transmission to co-workers, family members and the public.
+Appropriate and consistent use of these practices not only reduces the incidence of cross infection of patients, especially the most vulnerable, but also the incidences of infection transmission to coworkers, family members and the public.